itucsdb1604/itucsdb15/docs/user/mustafa.rst

     :align: center
     :scale: 65 %

 When a "Notification" button is clicked, this windows pops.
+Users can see and delete their notifications here.